kcarnold/cs344/content/resources.md

 ---
-widget: blank
-headless: true
-design:
-  # Choose how many columns the section has.
-Valid values: 1 or 2.
-  columns: '1'

 title: "Resources"
-weight: 30
 ---

 **To fix fastai on Google Colab**, add a cell with the following, then restart the runtime.